-Obsessive-compulsive disorder has effects throughout a person's life, so appropriate care should be provided across the person's lifespan, including coordinated care between services aimed at specific ages (i.e., child/adolescent to adult, pregnancy/postpartum/perinatal, and older adults).22 Obsessive-compulsive disorder can be a chronic condition, and it often affects some of the most intimate aspects of a person's life.
-Health care professionals should ensure continuity of care and minimize the need for multiple assessments by different health care professionals.22 care plan, and health-information needs.
+Obsessive-compulsive disorder has effects throughout a person's life, so appropriate care should be provided across the person's lifespan, including coordinated care between services aimed at specific ages (i.e., child/adolescent to adult, pregnancy/postpartum/perinatal, and older adults).
+Obsessive-compulsive disorder can be a chronic condition, and it often affects some of the most intimate aspects of a person's life.
+Health care professionals should ensure continuity of care and minimize the need for multiple assessments by different health care professionals.

+Seamless transitions require a coordinated approach among knowledgeable and skilled health care professionals who are familiar with the person's clinical status, goals of care, plan of treatment, care plan, and health-information needs.
 Timely and effective communication is essential to prevent problems that may occur if services and supports are not well integrated.
 Seamless transitions include appropriate monitoring and follow-up, and they contribute to quality care and prevention of relapse.
-It is important to coordinate the person's care with health care professionals who are treating co-occurring medical conditions, and other clinicians and social agencies such as schools and vocational rehabilitation programs.27
+It is important to coordinate the person's care with health care professionals who are treating co-occurring medical conditions, and other clinicians and social agencies such as schools and vocational rehabilitation programs.